kentquirk/rewriter/README.md

 It creates an object that reads from the input file and writes to a temporary file.

-When you call Close(), both files are closed, the input is moved to the temp directory, and the output replaces it.
+When you call Close(), both files are closed and the output replaces the input.

 If you call Abort(), the output file is deleted and the input file is unaffected.